What’s the deal?

 What’s more, if you make the switch via the new Current Account Switch Service, which means closing your old account down, First Direct will pay you £125 cashback for your trouble.

 Alternatively, Santander’s 123 current account offers the first four months interest-free on whatever level of overdraft is agreed.
 After the four months, you’ll be charged £1 a day, capped at 20 days in each month.
 However, this is more of a current account for those in credit as it pays cashback and interest at denominations of 1, 2 and 3%.
 But you will need to pay in at least £500 a month and pay a £2 monthly fee.
-Read more about the 123 account and others with my article, The best banks to switch to in 7 days.

 Please note: Any rates or deals mentioned in this article were available at the time of writing.
 Click on a highlighted product and apply direct